2026 USF2000 Championship: Schedule

 The 2026 schedule was revealed on October 25, 2025.
-The championship will visit two street circuits, four road courses and one oval.
+The championship visited two street circuits, four road courses and one oval.
 It followed its parent series in moving its Canadian rounds from Exhibition Place to the Streets of Markham, while it replaced the round at NOLA Motorsports Park it held in 2024 and 2025 with a second round at Road America.
-All rounds except the weekends at Lucas Oil Indianapolis Raceway Park and the second weekend at Road America will run in support of the IndyCar Series.
+All rounds except the weekends at Lucas Oil Indianapolis Raceway Park and the second weekend at Road America were run in support of the IndyCar Series.